jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

         and of course; physiological resorption as a result of the lack of interest or inability to replace lost teeth in a reasonable period of time.</p>\n"
     - question: Is there an age limit to qualify for the procedure?
-      answer: "<p>In adults none, as long as the life expectancy of the person justify the investment of time and money.
+      answer: "<p>None, as long as the life expectancy of the person justify the investment of time and money.
 In fact, many of our patients are over 65 years old.</p>\n"
     - question: What percentage of success do they currently have?
       answer: "<p>Extraordinary!, superior to conventional implants and very close to 100% of cases, with an average survival rate of 95% at 10 years.</p>\n"